Meister182/PyAcademy/day_2/README.md

 ## Exercises

+[Functions](https://pynative.com/python-functions-exercise-with-solutions/): Please make the exercises 1 to 5

+[Classes](https://pynative.com/python-object-oriented-programming-oop-exercise/): Please make the exercises 1 to 3

-[PIP + VENV] Create a virtualenv, install  Flash version 2.0.1, create a requirements.txt with all the pinned Python packages used by Flask.
+[PIP + VENV] Create a virtualenv, install Flask version 2.0.1, create a requirements.txt with all the pinned Python packages used by Flask.

 [JSON](https://pynative.com/python-json-exercise/): Please make the exercises 1 to 5